qbead/qbeadWebsite/content/book/progpatterns.md

 # Variables

 Computer programs do one thing and one thing only: process information.
-That information can be when a click happened in a game, or the recording of your voice on your phone, or it can be a picture of the road in a self-driving car.
+That information can be the time when a click happened in a game, or the recording of your voice on your phone, or it can be a picture of the road in a self-driving car.
 Before processing such data, we need a way to instruct the computer to store it in its memory.
 This is done through **variables**.